Standards and Conventions

 dbt_project.yml

-The yml structure below reflects a single catalog for domain+environment and schema separation for layers and stages:
+The yml structure below reflects a single catalog for domain+environment and schema separation for zones and layers:

 models: